alexsk529/MetaLamp2nd/README.md

 - HTML-markup and styling is made using preprocessors Pug and SCSS(SASS);
 - The project is built by the module bundler WebPack;
 - [BEM approach](https://ru.bem.info/methodology/quick-start/) is applied to the web-site;
-- Interactive elements are made by side libraries (JQuery-plugins, JS-plugins).
+- Interactive elements are made by side libraries (JQuery-plugins, JS-plugins);
+- Hotel web-pages, except UI-Kit pages, are made Responsive-Adaptive according to the mobile devices viewports.

 ## Links to the pages